LHS-spectral sequences for regular extensions of categories: Spectral sequences for the transporter category

 When $\cH$ is an ample collection, the spectral sequence above gives a spectral sequence of the form

-This spectral sequence is usually constructed as the Bousfield-Kan spectral sequence of the mod-$p$ subgroup decomposition of $BG$ (see \cite[Section 7]{Dwyer-Book}).
-For infinite groups with finite vcd, a similar spectral sequence involving Farrell cohomology is constructed in \cite[Thm 4.6]{Lee-Subgroup}.
+This spectral sequence is usually constructed as the Bousfield-Kan spectral sequence of the mod-$p$ subgroup decomposition of $BG$ (see \cite[Sect 7]{Dwyer-Book}).
+For infinite groups with finite virtual cohomological dimension (vcd), a similar spectral sequence involving Farrell cohomology is constructed in \cite[Thm 4.6]{Lee-Subgroup}.